Nilrudra1999/Understanding-DSA/notes/More_iterative_algorithms.md

 ## Function 02

-Let n represent the number the function needs to find a factorial for Let F(n) represent the total number of operations done by the function given n
+Let n represent the number the function needs to find a factorial for<br>
+Let F(n) represent the total number of operations done by the function given n<br>

 ```python
 def factorial(n):